 Social security contributions

 Social security contributions are paid on salaries and wages.
 In Spain, the minimum monthly base is EUR 858.60 and the maximum is EUR 3,751.20 in 2018.
-The general contribution rates as from January 2018 are 6.35% for employees, depending on the type of contract and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1% for office work).
+The general contribution rates as of January 2018 are 6.35% for employees, depending on the type of contract and 29.90% for employers, plus a variable rate for occupational accidents (e.g. 1% for office work).

 Certain persons may be exempt from paying social security contributions, provided that the following requirements are met: